Kubernetes: Etcd

 Etcd is a persistent, lightweight, distributed, key-value data store (originally developed as part of CoreOS).
 It reliably stores the configuration data of the cluster, representing the overall state of the cluster at any given point of time.
 Etcd favors consistency over availability in the event of a network partition (see CAP theorem).
 The consistency is crucial for correctly scheduling and operating services.

 API server

-The API server serves the Kubernetes API using JSON over HTTP, which provides both the internal and external interface to Kubernetes.
+The API server serves the Kubernetes API using JSON over HTTPS, which provides both the internal and external interface to Kubernetes.
 The API server processes, validates REST requests, and updates the state of the API objects in etcd, thereby allowing clients to configure workloads and containers across worker nodes.
 The API server uses etcd's watch API to monitor the cluster, roll out critical configuration changes, or restore any divergences of the state of the cluster back to the desired state as declared in etcd.

 As an example, a human operator may specify that three instances of a particular "pod" (see below) need to be running, and etcd stores this fact.
 If the Deployment controller finds that only two instances are running (conflicting with the etcd declaration), it schedules the creation of an additional instance of that pod.